-If you have organised your move with us and there is no electricity or gas at your new home, please speak to our team via webchat or call us on 131 245.
+If you have organised your move with us and there is no electricity or gas at your new home, please contact us.

-If you haven’t arranged your move, you can do this online, via chat or simply call us on 131 245 so we can start the process as quickly as possible for you.
+If you haven’t arranged your move, you can do this online, or contact us so we can start the process as quickly as possible for you.

-It may take up to 30 business days for service lines and an additional three business days for meter installation.
+For VIC customers, it may take up to 30 business days for service lines and an additional three business days for meter installation.
 If you are requesting a service line installation, this is usually the longest step in the process, due to site and weather conditions.
-The Distributor must install the service line before the meter can be installed.
+The distributor must install the service line before the meter can be installed.

-It may take up to 20 business days for service lines and an additional three business days for meter installation.
+For QLD customers, it may take up to 20 business days for service lines and an additional three business days for meter installation.
 If you are requesting a service line installation, this is usually the longest step in the process, due to site and weather conditions.
-The Distributor must install the service line before the meter can be installed.
+The distributor must install the service line before the meter can be installed.

-If you live in New South Wales / South Australia / Queensland: For a new meter installation, a meter provider will install the meter within 6 business days or on a specific date agreed with you after the Distributor (the company responsible for the poles and wires) has completed the connection/supply work.
+If you live in NSW, QLD or SA, your meter provider will install the meter within 6 business days or on a date agreed with you after the distributor has completed the necessary connection and supply work.

-A safe environment (nothing to prevent installation such as a loose switchboard, exposed wires or a point of attachment that is too high or low).
+Provide a safe environment (nothing to prevent installation such as a loose switchboard, exposed wires or a point of attachment that is too high or low)